Back to Blog

 OTA Commission Pressure

-The major OTAs—Booking.com, Expedia, Agoda—charge beach resorts commissions that typically range from 15–25% of room revenue, according to Skift Research (2024).
-For a $400/night beachfront villa, that is $60–$100 in commission per night, per booking.
-For a 7-night stay, that is $420–$700 lost per booking compared to a direct reservation.
+Booking.com, Expedia, Agoda — the major OTAs charge beach resorts 15–25% of room revenue, per Skift Research (2024).
+On a $400/night beachfront villa, that's $60–$100 in commission per night.
+Over a 7-night stay: $420–$700 gone, compared to what a direct reservation would have kept.

 7 Ways Beach Resorts Use AI Chatbots to Drive Direct Bookings